jidongxiao/CSCI1200-DataStructures/hws/spotify_playlists/README.md

 - add, which adds a song to the end of the playlist.
 - remove, which removes a song from the playlist.
 - move, which moves a song to a new position - the new position is always included at the end of the line.
 The line *move "I Will Never Love Again - Film Version" Lady Gaga, Bradley Cooper 1*, moves the song "I Will Never Love Again - Film Version" to position 1, and the line *move "You Are Still the One" Shania Twain 4*, moves the song "You Are Still the One" to position 4.
 Note that, unliked array indexing in C/C++, positioning in Spotify starts at 1, as opposed to 0.
 This can be seen in the above Spotify screenshot: the first position is position 1.
 - next, which skips the currently playing song and starts playing the song that is listed directly after it.
+Note that if the currently playing song is already at the bottom of the playlist, the action *next* will make the first song (i.e., the song at the very top of the playlist) as the currently playing song.
 - previous, which skips the currently playing song and goes to the song listed directly before the currently playing song.
+Note that if the currently playing song is already at the top of the playlist, the action *previous* will make the last song (i.e., the song at the bottom of the playlist) as the currently playing song.

 According to this sample **actions file**, 4 songs will be added to the playlist, 1 song will be removed, 2 songs will be moved.
 And the currently playing song will be a different song, instead of the song "Always Remember Us This Way".